Guide to College Planning: Milestones for Seniors

 May

 • Prepare for Decision Day.
-It usually falls on May 1, when schools require a deposit.
-Sometimes schools have to push decision day after May 1, link in 2020 during COVID or 2024 when the FAFSA form was delayed.
-Either way, make sure you know when final decisions are due.
+It usually falls on May 1, and it’s generally when schools require a deposit.
+Sometimes schools have to push decision day after May 1, like in 2020 during COVID or 2024 when the FAFSA form was delayed.
+Either way, make sure you know when final decisions, and deposits, are due.

 • Have “The Talk” with your parents.
 The best college for you may not be the most expensive one.
 Having a talk with your parents about your finances can help you pick a school you can afford, determine how you’ll pay, and prevent you from having debt regret after you graduate.